voc/cm/nixos/README.md

 ## General Information about NixOS

-First you have to understand that Nix is and means multiple thing.
-There is:
+First you have to understand that Nix is and means multiple things – there is:
-- Nix the language
+- `Nix` the language
-- Nix the package-manager
+- `Nix` the package-manager
-- NixOS the distribution
+- `NixOS` the distribution
-- Nix the german word "nichts"
+- `Nix` the German slang word "nichts"

 There are some offical guides to NixOS that you can find on [nixos.org](https://nixos.org/learn.html), an other source of information is the unoffical user [wiki](https://nixos.wiki/) and for a general introduction you can look at [zero-to-nix](https://zero-to-nix.com/).